 Beyerle, Shaazka and Arwa Hassan.
 2009.
 Popular Resistance against Corruption – Chapter in Civilian Jihad: Nonviolent Struggle in the Middle East, Maria Stephan (ed.), New York, NY: Routledge.

-Armenia: Progress Towards Sustainable Development Goal 16
+Portugal: Progress Towards Sustainable Development Goal 16

 - sustainable development goals